gcallah/MiscWriting/VoiceOfCommunity/voices.md

 great prophets of the Axial Age discovered that beyond the family and kin group, there are greater realities that we must respect, but it is still the family from which that higher orientation grows.

-And of course none of this is a panacea.
-Even widespread endorsement of the conversational relationship of our communities would not bring human conflict to a halt.
+And of course none of this is a panacea: widespread endorsement of this conversational relationship of communities would not bring human conflict to a halt.
-Finding the appropriate level for a voice, and recognizing at which times it ought to take the lead in the conversation, are pragmatic judgments relying upon intimate knowledge of the actual circumstances of the time and the place about which the question is being asked.
-There is no formula to be had that will eliminate the need for practical wisdom in deciding such matters, and we will often get those judgments wrong.
+Finding the appropriate level for a voice, and recognizing at which times it ought to take the lead in the conversation, are pragmatic judgments relying upon intimate knowledge of the actual circumstances of time and place.
+There is no formula to be had that will eliminate the need for practical wisdom in deciding such matters, and thus we will often get those judgments wrong.

 The times when all of these voices have been able to contribute to a composition with relative balance and harmony have been rare achievements.
-Nevertheless, that does not negate the value of keeping this ideal in mind as we navigate the sea of our current political circumstances.
+Nevertheless, that does not negate the value of keeping this image in mind as we navigate the sea of our current political circumstances.